-RSS is the best solution to receive a single place actualizatrile and updates from multiple websites. we have news sites They are interested in sites that provide us periodically IT News, personal care, health, science or any other field.
-To be updated on the latest articles published on these sites, we have several options.
-One option would be to access the web pages every day, using a bookmark.
-Not too convenient to open dozens of your favorite websites and search the latest articles on them.
-Another option offered by most portals issubscribe to E-mail.
+RSS is the best solution to receive a single place actualizatrile and updates from multiple websites. we have news sites They are interested in sites that provide us periodically news from IT, personal care, health, science or any other domain.
+To keep up with the latest articles published on these sites, we have several variants.
+One option would be to access web pages every day using a bookmark.
+It's not a good idea to open a few dozen favorite sites and search for the latest articles on them.
+Another variant, offered by most portals, is subscribe to E-mail.
 Newsletter.
 It is a simple, convenient, but it risks fill our mailbox with spam messages.
 In addition, it is possible that not all articles published recently dispatched by e-mail.

-So show sign / icon that attracts the attention of visitors the site allows you to retrieve RSS feed.
+Just like the sign / icon that draws visitors' attention that the site allows for RSS feeds.

 users Windows and Mac OS X have at their disposal more programs / applications of type RSS Reader, Which allow connection to a stream of recent news articles and view the stream.